Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential clients and designers, working closely in bringing their ideas to life.
+- Custom built and installed cabinets for residential clients, working closely with designers to bring their visions to reality.

-- Collaborated with other tradespeople on the construction site to assure a smooth work flow and respect for deadlines for projects.
+- Worked with other tradespeople on construction sites to ensure a smooth process and compliance with deadlines on projects.

-List each job experience with reverse chronological order starting with the most recent position.
+Record each experience with reverse chronological order starting at the position that was most recently held.

 5. Education

-Then, mention your academic background in relation to carpentry.
-In this section, include the name of the school, the degree or diploma earned (if relevant) as well as the year of your completion.
+In this section, you should mention your education and experience related to carpentry.
+In this section, include the name of the institution, degree/diploma obtained (if relevant) and the date of completion.

 Example: